pahihu/mumps/doc/manual.md

 `$ZSEND(obj,"tag"[,arg1,arg2...])`

-Calls dynamically `tag^class(obj,arg1,arg2...)`.
-*obj* should be in the form *value[@class]*.
+Calls dynamically `tag^class(obj,arg1,arg2...)` in the routine named `class`.
+The value of *obj* should be in the form *value[@class]*.
 Note the class part is optional.
-When it is empty it will use `%Object` as routine name.
+When it is empty it will use `%Object` as the class and hence the routine name.
 For more information see README.OOP and see the example classes in oopex.rsa.

-The root of the example hierarchy is the `Animal` class.
+About the example: the root of the hierarchy is the `Animal` class.
 There are three subclasses: `Dog`, `Duck` and `Toad`.

 Run the `Example^Animal` routine.
-The subclasses can save and load themselves from globals in about 20 lines.
+The subclasses can save and load themselves from globals in about 20 lines code.

-Every class resides in the an M routine which has the same name as the class.
+Every class resides in an M routine which has the same name as the class.
 The methods are labels/tags in the routine.
 The first parameter of every method is the object instance, which receives the message (you can call it whatever you want: this, self etc.)
-The methods parameters follow the instance parameter.
+The method parameters follow the instance parameter.

 The object instance contains a simple string in the form of *value@class*.
 Every class inherits from the `%Object` class.
 If you want to specify more superclasses, put a `%Parents` label in your routine, and after a `;;` separator, list the superclasses separated by commas.
 The inheritance order is from right to left: the rightmost superclass is searched first, then we are going to the left.

 If the method is not found in the class hierarchy, the `%Unknown` method is called with the object instace, the message name and